Learn the basic facts of HIV and AIDS

 Here’s how you can minimize your risk for infection:

 While HIV infection is a serious disease, it is important to remember that it is very treatable.
 Many people with HIV and AIDS live long, healthy, productive lives.
 HIV is no longer a “death sentence.”
-Since 1995, there have been medications known as anti-retroviral treatment (ART) that effectively combat the disease.
-In fact, the treatment is so effective that some who regularly and consistently take their medications is so small that they do not even have a detectable level of virus in their system.
+Since 1995, there have been medications known as anti-retroviral therapy that effectively combats the disease.
+In fact, the treatment is so effective that some who regularly and consistently take their medications do not even have a detectable level of the virus in their system.
 If you are HIV-positive, there is hope and there is help.
 In the first 2 weeks to 30 days after infection—when higher levels of the virus are in a person’s system and he or she is most infectious (or, able to pass the virus on to others)—some may experience severe flu-like symptoms.
 It’s important to remember that not everyone who gets infected experiences these symptoms.

-If you have HIV, you can get necessary medical and psychological help.
+If you have HIV, you can get the necessary medical and psychological help.
 Treatment of HIV infection in Ukraine is free and is provided in specialized healthcare institutions in each of the regions of Ukraine.